 ...Okay, not really.

 But still.
-The Mexican food here is awesome.
+The Mexican food there was awesome.

-In my ideal life, I'd live on a big ranch out in the Oregon countryside, freelancing as a documentary film director, taking a hard look at important issues like human trafficking and the global collapse of bee colonies.
+In the spring 2014 I moved back to Oregon to take a baby step towards my giant, sweeping dream.
+In my ideal life, I'd live on a big ranch out in the Oregon countryside, freelancing as a photographer and cookbook author.
 I'd have a Jersey cow, named Henrietta, and she would look like this:

 and have a calf that looks like this: